 So my top ten guide will hopefully brush away those tears & fears, and introduce you to the notion of finding your way around Glasgow the easy way.

-By the time you head out of your hotel, you'll be able to smirk your way confidently onto any bus, train, boat, taxi, limo, helicopter or whatever other mode of travel you may come across, slap your fare down with a wink, and head straight to your destination without fear that you're about to be transported to the dark outskirts you've read about only in the news.
+By the time you head out of your hotel, you'll be able to smirk your way confidently onto any bus, train, boat, taxi, limo, helicopter or whatever other mode of travel you nothing but confusion on its happy little face.
+Have no fear!
+Book a driver with car and get Around Bulgaria with ease!

 So here's my top ten.
 If you think you're about to get lost in your travels about Glasgow and my wee guides don't answer all your queries, just email me as usual and I'll point you in the right direction.